joe-ldp/Rawalle/README.md

 ## Credit

+- Specnr for originally authoring this macro
-- Me
+- Me (Ravalle/Joe) for this fork
-- The collaborators listed for minor enhancements
+- The collaborators listed on GitHub for minor enhancements
 - PodX12 for some minor enchancements
 - Sam Dao (real)
 - jojoe77777 for making the original wall macro
+- Everyone I can't list who has contributed ideas